Centre for Data Sciences and Scalable Computing

 - This project was in an attempt to seek optimal solutions towards the challenging over- or under-segmentation (or quantisation) problem.
 We proposed several new schemes for achieving better performance than the other state of the art strategies.
 The proposed approaches have been evaluated using publicly accessible databases.

-(Complete list of my publications can be found on: University Website)
+(Complete list of the publications can be found on: University Website and Google Scholar)

 - Zhou, W., Fei, M., Zhou, H. and Li, K. "A sparse representation based fast detection method for surface defect detection of bottle caps".
 Neurocomputing, Vol. 123, Issue 1, 404-414, 2014.
 [Demo Video].